RanIvgi/PoseCoach-Android/README.md

   - **Reps completed** (for Push-ups/Squats) or **Duration** (for Plank)
   - **Session duration**
   - **Percentage score** - Get a score from 0-100% showing your overall form quality for this exercise
-  - (For more details about how the scoring system works, please reference the "Performance Scoring Methodology" section)
+  - (For more details about how the scoring system works, please reference the [Performance Scoring Methodology](#performance-convergence-analysis) section)

 **Special for Plank:**
 - Displays **"Form Breaks"** count - shows how many times you broke from proper plank position